ofkm/svelocker-ui/README.md

 ```

 You can replace the Access-Control-Allow-Origin line to this `REGISTRY_HTTP_HEADERS_Access-Control-Allow-Origin: '["*"]'` lto allow traffic from all origins but this is not recommended.

+# Shoutouts

+- Shoutout to [joxi/docker-registry-ui](https://github.com/Joxit/docker-registry-ui) for the inspiration for this project.
+- Shoutout to [pocket-id/pocket-id](https://github.com/pocket-id/pocket-id) for the SvelteKit inspiration and the Dropdown Card Component.